 A close up of a painting on a panel framed in a white floater frame.

-Paintings on board can also be framed in a floater frame.
+Paintings on board or metal can be framed in a shadow frame.
 These frames are a little different from the floater frames for panels and stretched canvas.
 The panel is mounted on the back of the frame with hidden fittings so it throws a shadow on the back of the frame and looks as if it's floating.

-This is a resin painting on a board in a Nicholson frame.
+This is a resin painting on a board in a shadow frame.

 Both panels and stretched canvas can hang unframed.
 Flat boards, acrylic glass and metal sheets can have hidden fittings on the back so that they appear to float over the wall as if by magic.